-- Lecture Information: All the lecture notes are posted on the ENGG3640 Courselink system (week #1to week #12) under ENGG3640 LECTURES module. - Lab Information: The lab handouts for all labs (Lab 0 to Lab 7) are all posted on the ENGG3640 Courselink system under the LABORATORY module. - Assignments: The assignments and the solutions for the assignments are posted on the ENGG3640 Courselink system under the ASSIGNMENTS module. - Exams: Some solutions of previous midterm exams will be posted on the ENGG3640 Courselink system under the EXAM SOLUTIONS section.
+- Lecture Information: All the lecture notes are posted on the ENGG3640 CourseLink system (week #1 to week #12) under ENGG3640 LECTURES module. - Lab Information: The ENGG3640 Lab Manual is posted on the ENGG3640 CourseLink system under the LABORATORY module. - Assignments: The assignments and the solutions for the assignments are posted on the ENGG3640 Courselink system under the ASSIGNMENTS module. - Exams: Some solutions of previous midterm exams will be posted on the ENGG3640 CourseLink system under the EXAM SOLUTIONS section.
 Also, after the midterm exam a complete solution of the exam with the marking scheme applied will be posted for your reference. - Miscellaneous Information: Other information related to Microcomputer Interfacing topics will be posted on the web page.